rolfbjarne/xamarin-macios/docs/website/mtouch-errors.md

 This error is reported when linking the output from the AOT compiler.

 This error most likely indicates a bug in Xamarin.iOS.
 Please file a bug report at [http://bugzilla.xamarin.com](https://bugzilla.xamarin.com/enter_bug.cgi?product=iOS).

+<h3><a name="MT5217"/>MT5217: Native linking possibly failed because the linker command line was too long (* characters).</h3>

+Native linking failed, and it's possible it was because the linker command was too long.

+This may be because Xamarin.iOS detected many symbols that must be kept.

+* Enable the linker
+* Reduce the number of P/Invokes
+* Rewrite the P/Invokes to have smaller names.
+* Add --unresolved-externals-as-code to the additional mtouch arguments in the project's iOS Build options.
+With this option, Xamarin.iOS will generate code that references these symbols instead of passing these symbols as command-line arguments to the linker.

 ### MT53xx: Other tools